RoseBlume/BSCH-Vanilla-Template/README.md

 Workflows can be used to automatically compile and release your code.
 This is an [example](.github/workflows/main.yml)

+### Building a Snap
+1. Go to snapcraft.io and create an account
+2. Reserve an app name
+3. Change all instances of `yourapp` to the name of your app
+4. Add a summary and description to your app
+5. Once your app name has been approved on snapcraft.io you can click on your app and then click on the builds tab.
+6. When in the build tabs you can link your git repository to it and trigger a build.
+7. When the build is successful you can go into `releases` and drag your release from latest/edge to latest/stable.
 # Tauri + Vanilla

 This template should help get you started developing with Tauri in vanilla HTML, CSS and Javascript.